gfoot/serialfs/README.md

 N.B: "handshake" can be one of "cts" or "dsr", depending on how your serial device is wired.
 If in doubt, try both.

-Create the storage directory:
+Create the DEFAULT storage directory:
 `mkdir -p storage/DEFAULT`

-You can now create new directories within `storage/DEFAULT` containing files and their corresponding `.inf` where available, or `.ssd` disc images.
-See [Supported APIS](#supported-apis) for info on switching between them.
+## Adding Files

+With the server configured, you can now add the files you wish to make available over serial.
+The `DEFAULT` directory is mounted by default, but you can create other directories or place `.ssd` floppy images within the `storage/` directory.
+On the BBC, you can view the available directories and images with  `*DCAT` and select one with `*DIN`.

+Remember to include the `.inf` files where available so things like the load address are preserved.

+An example layout might look something like:

+    ├── storage
+        ├── chuckie.ssd
+        ├── DEFAULT
+        │   ├── BASIC
+        │   ├── BASIC.inf
+        │   └── DOCUMENT
+        └── ROMS
+            ├── ADFS130
+            └── DFS120

 ## Running SerialFS